 Treatment of allergies includes avoidance of the allergen if possible.
 Switching your cat to a hypoallergenic diet can treat food allergies.
 Diligent flea control for FAD.
 Insect bites and stings should resolve quickly.
-Benadryl may be administered to help control itching.
+Administer Benadryl to control itching.

 Insect bite or sting

 Bites and stings can cause localised inflammation or in some cats, an allergic response.
 Ants, wasps and bees are the most common insects to bite or sting cats and the incidence increases in summer, outdoor cats are more commonly at risk.

 Symptoms of insect bites or stings can vary but include a small raised bump at the site of the injury, localised swelling, hives, itching, pain and redness.
 Itching can lead to damage to the skin and secondary infection.